-Psychosocial rehabilitation (also termed psychiatric rehabilitation or PSR) promotes personal recovery, successful community integration and satisfactory quality of life for persons who have a mental illness or mental health concern.
-Psychosocial Rehabilitation services and supports are collaborative, person directed, and individualized, and are an essential element of the human services spectrum.
+The Rehabilitation and Recovery Service (RRS) promotes personal recovery, successful community integration and satisfactory quality of life for persons who have a mental illness or mental health concern.
+Rehabilitation and Recovery Services and supports are collaborative, person directed, individualized, and are an essential element of the human services spectrum.
 They focus on helping individuals develop skills and access resources needed to increase their capacity to be successful and satisfied in the living, working, learning and social environments of their choice and include a wide continuum of services and supports.
 (PSR/RPS Canada, 2013).

 It involves a step by step process to assist people to discover and recover meaningful roles in their life.
 The process involves the development of the right skills, resources, knowledge and supports that will enable a person to find satisfaction and success in their new role.

-PSR approaches are evidence-based best and promising practices in the key life domains of Employment, Education, Leisure, Wellness and Basic Living Skills as well as Family Involvement and Peer Support and Peer Delivered services.
+RRS approaches are evidence-based, best and promising practices in the key life domains of Employment, Education, Leisure, Wellness and Basic Living Skills as well as Family Involvement, Peer Support and Peer Delivered services.
 Because of their demonstrated effectiveness and recovery orientation, these approaches should be widely available to people living with long term mental illness and/or substance use problems.

-- PSR approaches build upon the assessed strengths of persons rather than their deficits and problems.
-In other words PSR approaches are strengths based–they are based on the assessment of a person’s strengths as the basis for individualized goal setting and recovery.
-This is a major difference from traditional, illness-based approaches which focus on problems and deficits.
+- RRS approaches build upon the assessed strengths of persons rather than their deficits and problems.
+In other words, RRS approaches are strength based–they are based on the assessment of a person’s strengths as the basis for individualized goal setting and recovery.
+This is a major difference from traditional, illness-based approaches, which focus on problems and deficits.

-- Psychosocial rehabilitation approaches are collaborative; person directed and individualized.
+- Rehabilitation and Recovery approaches are collaborative; person directed and individualized.
 They assist individuals in rediscovering skills and accessing the community resources needed to live successfully and with a self-identified quality of life.
-Accordingly, PSR approaches involve the client setting goals rather than goals being set by others.
+Accordingly, RRS approaches involve the client setting goals rather than goals being set by others.

-- PSR approaches support people to have a meaningful life focus on the determinants of good mental health, including employment, education, social supports, basic living skills, leisure and wellness.
+- RRS approaches support people to have a meaningful life focus on the determinants of good mental health including employment, education, social supports, basic living skills, leisure and wellness.

-- PSR approaches generally place persons in their chosen goal settings such as jobs and housing and then train and support them in those settings.
-Similarly, other training, such as social skills training takes place in the person’s natural environments.
+- RRS approaches generally place persons in their chosen goal settings such as jobs or housing, and then proceed to train and support them in those settings.
+Similarly, other training, such as social skills training, takes place in the person’s natural environments.

-- PSR approaches are supported by scientific evidence as effective.
-PSR approaches include a number of best practices, which are strongly supported by evidence, such as supported employment and wellness programs, as well as promising practices with emerging evidence, such as peer support programs.
+- RRS approaches are supported by scientific evidence as effective.
+RRS approaches include a number of best practices, which are strongly supported by evidence such as supported employment and wellness programs, as well as promising practices with emerging evidence, such as peer support programs.
 PSR approaches promote recovery with full community living and improved quality of life.

-The PSR service staff apply a recovery-oriented approach to their work.
-The PSR service encourages people to be self-directed and empowered and to strive for independence.
+The RRS staff apply a recovery-oriented approach to their work.
+The RRS encourages people to be self-directed, empowered and to strive for independence.
 Staff meet with participants frequently, which leads to increased opportunities in providing the support that participants need to take steps towards their goals.

-The PSR model focuses on the functioning of the individual in the normal, day to day environment, and assesses the skills and resources that a person needs to achieve success and satisfaction.
-The rehabilitation worker meets with the participant to assess readiness for goal work, support choice and decision making, teach skills for increased success, assist the participant to identify and develop coping skills.
+The RRS model focuses on the functioning of the individual in the normal day to day environment and assesses the skills and resources that a person needs to achieve success and satisfaction.
+The rehabilitation worker meets with the participant to assess readiness for goal work, support choice and decision making, teach skills for increased success and assist the participant to identify and develop coping skills.
 The participant becomes the expert in managing their disability.
-Crisis prevention plans are developed and the concept of creating step by step plan towards goals have proven to lead to increased wellness and quality of life.
+Crisis prevention plans are developed and the concept of creating a step by step plan towards goals has been proven to lead to increased wellness and quality of life.

-- Do you have a mental health diagnosis?
+- Do you have a mental health issue?

 - Do you have goals related to housing, education, employment and/or socialization?

-Any person interested in the Psychosocial Rehabilitation (PSR) Service would need to be referred by a Community Mental Health Worker from the Northern Regional Health Authority.
-They would then be contacted by the PSR Intake Worker for an appointment based on the above criteria.
-After the individual meets with the PSR Intake Worker and it’s been determined that they qualify for services, they’d be assigned to one of our two PSR Specialists who’d meet with the individual at least three times a month.
+Any person interested in the Rehabilitation and Recovery Service would need to be referred by a Community Mental Health Worker from the Northern Regional Health Authority.
+They would then be contacted by one of our two RRS Specialists for an appointment based on the above criteria.
+After the individual meets with the RRS Specialist and it’s been determined that they qualify for services, the RRS Specialist would then meet with the individual at least three times per month.